 Elma is a Life Member, Fellow and Examiner of the B.A.T.D. and is a Member of the Stage & Ballet Committee.
 Elma started dancing at the age of 2 and a half years and in 1966 she opened her own dance school and now runs her own highly successful private dance studio with many of her pupils teaching and performing throughout the world.
 For several years now Elma and her pupils regularly apear on Cbeebies TV programme.
 Her studio has been proud to recieve for several consecutive years now a certificate of excellence from the Stage Dance Council International.

 Christine has been dancing since the age of 2 1/2years, winning the Scottish Championship at Cowal in 1957.
-She is the Principal of the Christine E. Aitken Academy of Dance in Paisley & Johnstone and have been teaching for 38years, Chairman of the Association’s Highland Committee and member of the Stage and Ballet Committee.
+She is the Principal of the Christine E. Aitken Academy of Dance in Paisley & Johnstone and has been teaching for 38years, Chairman of the Association’s Highland Committee and member of the Stage and Ballet Committee.
 She has been for many years a delegate of the Association on the SOBHD and also their Technical Committee.
-She is also Vice Chairman of the Scottish District (West).
+She is also Vice Chairman of the Scottish West Region.
 Christine is an Examiner with the B.A.T.D. and also S.O.B.H.D.
 Adjudicator.